elsie-dev/se-unlocked/Transcripts/EP_38_Michael_Feather.md

 end, whereby I don't know when, when I was in university, it was not a means to an end.
 It was the end, right?
 Like, this is why we are here.
-This is, it was not, it was a product focused.
+This is, it was not, it was  product focused.
 I had not.
 Lecture about product.
 I had only lectures about code and what is good code and what are good, you know development practices.
 And I also studied computer science.
 So a lot of computer and computer systems and system architecture and so on.